whitevanillaskies/whitebloom/README.md

 # WHITEBLOOM

 A whiteboard.
-Local only, plaintext first, modular.
+Local only, plaintext first, modular. ~99.9% vibecoded.

 ## Precompiled Binaries

-There's binaries for both Windows and Linux.
+There's binaries for both Windows and Linux on the Releases tab.

+### Apple
 No Apple binaries unless somebody sponsors me $100 for the Apple Developer plan, and even then it's subject to Apple requirements (I don't know if I need an actual Mac, which I don't own).
 If you want precompile binaries for Apple contact me and we may discuss it.

 ## Project Setup